cguegi/azure-databricks-airflow-example/README.md

 # azure-databricks-airflow-example
-Demo orchestrating a data pipeline based on Azure Databricks jobs using [Apache Airflow](https://airflow.apache.org/)
+Demo orchestrating a data pipeline based on Azure [Databricks](https://databricks.com/) jobs using [Apache Airflow](https://airflow.apache.org/)

+Databricks offers an Airflow operator to submit jobs in Databricks.
+The Databricks Airflow operator calls the [Jobs Run API](https://docs.databricks.com/dev-tools/api/latest/jobs.html#jobsjobsservicerunnow) to submit jobs.
+These APIs automatically create new clusters (aka ephemeral job clusters) to run the jobs and also terminates them after running it.
+This will minimize cost because in that case you will be charged at lower Data Engineering DBUs.